 This document assumes expertise with HTCondor and familiarity with the GlideinWMS

 software.
 It does not cover anything but the simplest possible install.

 root, non-RPM-based installation.

 This document covers three components of the GlideinWMS a VO needs to install:

 - User Pool Collectors: A set of

 condor_collectorprocesses.
-Pilots submitted by the factory will join to one of these collectors to form a Condor pool.
+Pilots submitted by the factory will join to one of these collectors to form a HTCondor pool.

 - User Pool Schedd: A

 condor_schedd.
-Users may submit Condor vanilla universe jobs to this schedd; it will run jobs in the Condor pool formed by the User Pool Collectors.
+Users may submit HTCondor vanilla universe jobs to this schedd; it will run jobs in the HTCondor pool formed by the User Pool Collectors.

 This guide covers installation of all three components on the same host: it is designed for small to medium VOs (see the Hardware Requirements below).
 Given a significant, large host, we have been able to scale the single-host install to 20,000 running jobs.